 - Everyone has a role to play in safeguarding children

 - Policies and procedures are reviewed annually and ratified by Governors

 - All staff (teaching and support) receive child protection training every year

 There is a zero tolerance to bullying.

-Staff are trained during INSET time: training has included information on the SEND Code of Practice January 2015, Effective differentiation and discussion of the change in SEND terminology.
+Staff are trained during INSET time: training has included information on the SEND Code of Practice January 2015, Adaptive teaching and Map, Master, Move Forward has been a large part of staff training in 2021, as well as specific training on Downs.
 Training on data (SISRA) and SIMS has also been delivered more recently to the HLTAs.
 The Head of Support, Support Faculty Coach offer ongoing support and training to teachers and TAs.
 Regular meetings are held with the Head of Support, faculty coach and HLTAs.

 Bishop Luffa School treats seriously all concerns and complaints.
 We aim to handle concerns, if at all possible, without the need for formal procedures.
 Concerns are directed to individual staff in the first instance.
 In most cases the class teacher, will receive the first approach.
 In the case of some concerns, this may also involve the Team Leader or Head of Faculty, or, with serious concerns, a member of the Leadership Team.
 Details of all staff and responsibilities are available from the School or from the School’s website (www.bishopluffa.org.uk).
 We aim to resolve issues on the spot.

 |EAL||English as an additional language|